cal1b4n/k8s-calico-single-master-setup/README.md

 sudo apt-add-repository "deb http://apt.kubernetes.io/ kubernetes-xenial main"
 ```

-Little note: At the time of writing this guide, Xenial is the latest Kubernetes repository but when repository gets available for Ubuntu 22.04 (Jammy Jellyfish) you will have to replace **xenial** with **jammy** in ‘apt-add-repository’ command.
+**Quick note: At the time of writing this guide, Xenial is the latest Kubernetes repository but when repository gets available for Ubuntu 22.04 (Jammy Jellyfish) you will have to replace *xenial* with *jammy* in ‘apt-add-repository’ command.**

 Install Kubernetes components like kubectl, kubelet and Kubeadm utility on **all the nodes**.
 Run following set of commands: